Lo-GR/NationalParksAPI/README.md

 ### _Delete State by EndPoint_ 🔴
 ```
-https://localhost:5001/api/1/Parks/{ID of state to delete}
+https://localhost:5001/api/1/States/{ID of state to delete}
 ```
-Delete a park by ID entered.
+Delete a state by ID entered.
 Returns no response.

 </details>